doctea/usb_midi_clocker_hardware/README.md

 ### Main module board

-- DONE/UNTESTED: FIX: Replace the voltage regulator with one that will actually be able to deliver enough amps to power the screen and Teensy *facepalm*
+- DONE: FIX: Replace the voltage regulator with one that will actually be able to deliver enough amps to power the screen and Teensy *facepalm*
  - ~~Can work around this for the moment by connecting directly to 5v Eurorack power with eg Dupont cables~~
 - FIX: Fix/bridge/remove power diode that prevents power from USB going to screen
 - IMPROVE: Make the i2c port into a 2x5 connector